 It was the visual perception of the nail threat passing through the man’s boot that made him think he must have suffered serious tissue damage, at which point the EXPERIENCE was very real to him.
 His pain was a “nocebo”.

-I will discuss the placebo and nocebo effect in more detail in another blog.
 In this blog I just wanted to point out that the brain ultimately determines whether you experience pain and how much pain you experience etc. And that the degree of injury or injury is not a measure of the amount of pain you experience.

 After all, what this blog is about is; can the brain cause pain yes or no. And the answer is clear: the brain determines whether you experience pain or not.